tianyikillua/medcoupling/README.md

 ### Installation

-To install MEDCoupling, you can now simply type
+To install MEDCoupling, you can now simply use `pip` and its associated options
 ```
 pip install -U medcoupling-pypi
 ```

 Binary wheels are available for 64-bit Windows (`win_amd64`) and Linux-like platforms (`manylinux1_x86_64`).
 In accordance with the [release notes of SALOME 9.3.0](https://files.salome-platform.org/Salome/Salome9.3.0/SALOME_9_3_0_Release_Notes.pdf), the wheels are only built with Python 3.6.
 Sadly macOS is not supported (consult developers of MEDCoupling).

-### Usage

 To assure that MEDCoupling is well installed, try importing it in your Python
 ```